aws-samples/amazon-personalize-samples/PersonalizeCheatSheet2.0.md

 2. More than 50 items.
 3. More than 1500 interactions.

-If your datasets do not map to this, it is too early for Amazon Personalize.
+If your datasets do not map to this, it is probably too early for Amazon Personalize.

 ## Use Cases By Recipe